Former WWE wrestler, reality competition winner Sara Lee dead at 30

-(WGHP) — A woman who won a reality competition and wrestled with the WWE has died.
+“It is with heavy hearts we wanted to share that our Sara Weston has gone to be with Jesus,” she said.
+“We ask that you respectfully let our family mourn.”

+Sara Lee was married to former WWE wrestler Cory James Weston, whose ring name is Westin Blake, with whom she had three children.

-The WWE released a Tweet Friday morning, expressing shock and sadness over the passing of Sara Lee.
-“WWE is saddened to learn of the passing of Sara Lee.
+The WWE released a Tweet on Friday morning expressing shock and sadness over Sara Lee’s passing: “WWE is saddened to learn of the passing of Sara Lee.
 As a former “Tough Enough” winner, Lee served as an inspiration to many in the sports-entertainment world.
 WWE offers its heartfelt condolences to her family, friends and fans.”

-A Facebook post from Lee’s mother confirmed her passing, writing “we are all in shock.”

 No cause of death has been released.